datacarpentry/image-processing/_episodes/03-skimage-images.md

 ![Whiteboard coordinates](../fig/02-board-coordinates.jpg)

-Note that the coordinates in the preceding image are specified in *(x, y)* order.
+Note that the coordinates in the preceding image are specified in *(y, x)* order.
 Now if our entire whiteboard image is stored as an skimage image named `image`, we can create a new image of the selected region with a statement like
 this: